d-shap/assertions/README.md

 ```
 assertThat(actual, is(not(equalTo(expected))));
 ```
-Also valid Hamcrest check for not equals, but with less sense:
+Also, valid Hamcrest check for not equals, but with less sense:
 ```
 assertThat(actual, not(is(equalTo(expected))));
 ```